If you're new to Mesos

 - How long a Mesos API will be supported.

-- Upgrading the Mesos installation across release versions.
+- Upgrading a Mesos installation across release versions.

-A new Mesos release is cut every 2 months.
+A new Mesos release is cut approximately every 3 months.
 The versioning scheme is SemVer.
 Typically, the minor release version is incremented by 1 (e.g., 1.1, 1.2, 1.3 etc) for every release, unless it is a major release.

-Every (minor) release is supported for a period of 6 months.
+At any given time, 3 releases are supported: the latest release and the two prior.
 Support means fixing of critical issues that affect the release.
-Once a release reaches End Of Life (i.e., support period has ended) no more patch releases will be made for that release.
+Once an issue is deemed critical, it will be fixed in only those affected releases that are still supported.
+This is called a patch release and increments the patch version by 1 (e.g., 1.2.1).
+Once a release reaches End Of Life (i.e., support period has ended), no more patch releases will be made for that release.
 Note that this is not related to backwards compatibility guarantees and deprecation periods (discussed later).

 Which issues are considered critical?